nosovicki/gog/README.md

 GOG
 ===
-Experimental language with polynotational semantics
+A language with polynotational semantics
 -----

 # Installation

 1. Install Rlwrap and Racket
+2. Install optional MySQL support
-2. Clone GOG
+3. Clone GOG
-3. Add GOG launcher to your path
+4. Add GOG launcher to your path

-Assuming you have Ubuntu,
+Assuming you have Ubuntu, this can be done with the following lines

     sudo apt-get install racket rlwrap
-    sudo git clone https://github.com/nosovicki/gog.git /opt/gog
+    sudo apt-get install mysql-client libssl-dev # Optionally for MySQL support sudo git clone https://github.com/nosovicki/gog.git /opt/gog
     sudo ln -s /opt/gog/gog /usr/bin/

-After that you can run GOG interactively and / or pass programs to it:
+Now you can run GOG interactively and / or pass programs to it:

     gog
     gog examples/life.gog